Saeed Jaffrey

-Saeed Jaffrey (8 January 1929 – 15 November 2015) was a British-Indian actor.
+Saeed Jaffrey (Note: /hns/.) (/hns/; 8 January 1929 – 15 November 2015) was a British-Indian actor.
 His career covered film, radio, stage and television roles over six decades and more than 150 British, American, and Indian movies.
-During the 1980s and '90s, he was considered to be Britain's highest-profile Asian actor, thanks to his leading roles in the film My Beautiful Laundrette (1985) and television series The Jewel in the Crown (1984), Tandoori Nights (1985–1987) and Little Napoleons (1994).
+During the 1980s and 1990s, he was considered to be Britain's highest-profile Asian actor, thanks to his leading roles in the film My Beautiful Laundrette (1985) and television series The Jewel in the Crown (1984), Tandoori Nights (1985–1987) and Little Napoleons (1994).
 He played an instrumental part in bringing together filmmakers James Ivory and Ismail Merchant, and acted in several of their Merchant Ivory Productions films such as The Guru (1969), Hullabaloo Over Georgie and Bonnie's Pictures (1978), The Courtesans of Bombay (1983) and The Deceivers (1988).

 Jaffrey broke into Indian films with Satyajit Ray's Shatranj Ke Khilari (1977) for which he won the Filmfare Best Supporting Actor Award in 1978.
 His cameo role as the paanwala Lallan Miyan in Chashme Buddoor (1981) won him popularity with Indian audiences.
 He became a household name in India with his roles in Raj Kapoor's Ram Teri Ganga Maili (1985) and Henna (1991), both of which won him nominations for the Filmfare Best Supporting Actor Award.

 Jaffrey was the first Asian to receive British and Canadian film award nominations.
 In 1995 he was appointed an OBE in recognition of his services to drama, the first Asian to receive this honour.
 His memoirs, Saeed: An Actor's Journey, were published in 1998.
 He died at a hospital in London on 15 November 2015, after collapsing from a brain haemorrhage at his home.
 He was posthumously given the Padma Shri award in January 2016.